 Admitted applicants may request a one-year deferral of admission by emailing the Advanced Degree Programs Office.
 Deferral requests are considered on a case-by-case basis and are usually granted only for unforeseen changes in circumstance, such as a medical emergency.
-Deferrals are usually not granted solely for financial reasons, and are not granted to applicants admitted to the LL.M. thesis track.
+Deferrals are usually not granted solely for financial reasons.
 Decisions are at the sole discretion of the Director of Admissions.
 Deferrals are granted for one year only; if a deferred applicant cannot enroll after one year, they may reapply to the LL.M. program.
 The $1,000 deposit is required to finalize admission to the LL.M. program, and under normal circumstances would be applied toward tuition fees for the student’s first semester.
 If a student accepts deferral, they will not be refunded the $1,000 deposit, which will be used to offset the administrative costs of processing deferrals.
 When the student is admitted for the next year’s program they will again be required to submit a $1,000 deposit, which will be credited toward their tuition and fees for the first semester they enroll.

 The State of California Information Practices Act of 1977 requires the university to inform applicants for admission who are asked to supply information about themselves that the principal purpose for requesting information if to process their application.
 Maintenance of this information is authorized by university policy.
 Furnishing information that is not designated voluntary or optional is mandatory.
 Failure to provide such information will delay or may even prevent completion of the admission process.
 Information furnished may be used by various university departments for admission and other student-related purposes, such as housing and financial aid.
 This information will be transmitted to the state and federal governments if required by law.
 Individuals have the right of access to this information as it pertains to them.
 The official responsible for maintaining the information is the Dean of the UC Berkeley Graduate Division.